ahmadmoaaz2/Services/README.md

 # Aviary Monitor

-This project is designed to monitor the states of multiple different sensors on an aviary and send statistics and insight into actions that can be taken to improve the overall health of the aviary.
+This project is a demonstration of a microservice setup with deployment files and build scripts

 Below are sample event objects that are passed in to get results.